DNA (cytosine-5)-methyltransferase 3A: Animal studies

 In mice, this gene has shown reduced expression in ageing animals causes cognitive long-term memory decline.

 In Dnmt3a-/- mice, many genes associated with HSC self-renewal increase in expression and some fail to be appropriately repressed during differentiation.
 This suggests abrogation of differentiation in hematopoietic stem cells (HSCs) and an increase in self-renewal cell-division instead.
 Indeed, it was found that differentiation was partially rescued if Dnmt3a-/- HSCs experienced an additional Ctnb1 knockdown – Ctnb1 codes for β-catenin, which participates in self-renewal cell division.

 Clinical relevance

 This gene is frequently mutated in cancer, being one of 127 frequently mutated genes identified in the Cancer Genome Atlas project DNMT3A mutations were most commonly seen in acute myeloid leukaemia (AML) where they occurred in just over 25% of cases sequenced.
 These mutations most often occur at position R882 in the protein and this mutation may cause loss of function.
 DNMT3A mutations are associated with poor overall survival, suggesting that they have an important common effect on the potential of AML cells to cause lethal disease.
 It has also been found that DNMT3A-mutated cell lines exhibit transcriptome instability, in that they have much more erroneous RNA splicing as compared to their isogenic wildtype counterparts.
-Mutations in this gene are also associated with Tatton-Brown-Rahman syndrome, an over growth disorder.
+Mutations in this gene are also associated with Tatton-Brown–Rahman syndrome, an overgrowth disorder.